Business Process Modeling Techniques with Examples

 10. Object Oriented Methods

 This method is based on three concepts: objects that represent a real-world entity.
 An object has a state, i.e. one of the possible conditions in which the object may exist represented by the values of the properties (attributes).
-State changes are reflected by the behavior, i.e. how an object acts and reacts determined by the set of operations the object can perform on itself, and also knowing its interface, functions and methods.
-A set of similar objects is called class.
-For example, the attributes for the class animal are having four legs and a tail.
+State changes are reflected by the behavior, i.e. how an object acts and reacts determined by the set of operations the object can perform on itself, and also knowing its interface, functions, and methods.
+A set of similar objects is called a class.
+For example, the attributes of the class animal are having four legs and a tail.
 Its behaviors are sleeping and eating.
 Then possible instances or objects of the class animal are cat, elephant, and horse.

 Finally, messages are requests for the receiver objects to carry out the indicated method or behavior and return the result of that action to the sender objects.
 States change through behavior when the object receives a message.
 There are many different techniques based on OO.
 Unified Modelling Language (UML) is considered the standard OO modeling language.
 Coad and Yourdon’s method precedes UML.